North Carolina Court Records

 - Name of officiant

-What Types of Marriage Records are available in North Carolina
+What Types Of Marriage Records Are Available In North Carolina?

-North Carolina Marriage Certificate:
+North Carolina Marriage Certificate

-A North Carolina marriage certificate serves as an official declaration that two people are married.
+A North Carolina marriage certificate officially declares that two people are married.
 Marriage certificates are created after marriage and remain valid for as long as the marriage exists.
 Some of the requirements that couples must meet to obtain a marriage certificate include:

 - Secure a wedding license